cnyvfang/labelGo-Yolov5AutoLabelImg/README.md

 ## Attention
 <p>If there is a problem, please put it forward in the issue</p>
 <p>Please put classes.txt under the marked dataset folder in advance</p>
+<p>The annotation file is saved in the same location as the picture folder</p>

 ## Installation and use
 <p>1.Fetching projects from git</p>